 As a child, Michael Walker wished every day could be Christmas.
 That is, until a tragic accident crushed his holiday spirit.
 Thirty years later, Michael still can't muster any joy for the holidays, despite encouragement from his playful wife and well-intentioned parents.
 But when his young son faces a tragedy, Michael needs to make amends with his past.
 A mysterious man named Nick gives Michael a gift and instills in him the courage to find the joy that he lost.
-Written by

 Christmas comes but once a year, but the memories last a lifetime.